 The best binoculars are the ones you’ll actually use.
 And oftentimes, that means going with a more compact pair.
-Luckily, you can get a packable pair, without sacrificing too much.
+Luckily, you can get a packable pair without sacrificing too much.

 The main thing with compact binoculars is light transmission.
-It won’t be too much of a problem during the day, but at sunrise and sunset, you may notice the quality of the image decreases.
+It won’t be too much of a problem during the day, but at sunrise and sunset, you may notice the quality of the image decrease.

 Bottom line — if you plan to use your binoculars often or for important tasks like hunting or birdwatching, it’s worth investing more and hauling a bigger set.
 If your use is casual, a compact pair will work great.

 What Strength Binoculars Do I Need for Birdwatching?

 You can birdwatch with any pair of binoculars, and serious birdwatchers have multiple pairs in their arsenal.
 At a bare minimum, select a pair of binoculars with at least 8x magnification.

 Binoculars of this caliber offer a wide enough field of view to find and follow birds without compromising the magnification needed to identify your avian subject.

 If you’re doing most of your birdwatching from a considerable distance, try a pair of binoculars with a 10x magnification.
 While slightly shakier and generally with a smaller field of view, the larger magnification allows you to focus closely on the bird at hand and observe its most intricate details.
 As you become more experienced, you’ll likely discover the value of having various binoculars on hand.

 Have a favorite pair of binoculars?
 Let us know in the comments and we’ll check it out for future updates to this article.